abhinav/git-spice/doc/reference.md

 **Flags**

 * `-n`, `--dry-run`: Don't actually submit the stack
+* `--fill`: Fill in the pull request title and body from the commit messages
+* `--[no-]draft`: Whether to mark pull requests as drafts
+* `--no-publish`: Push branches but don't create pull requests
 * `--title=TITLE`: Title of the pull request
 * `--body=BODY`: Body of the pull request
-* `--[no-]draft`: Whether to mark the pull request as draft
-* `--fill`: Fill in the pull request title and body from the commit messages
-* `--no-publish`: Push the branch, but donn't create a pull request
 * `--branch=NAME`: Branch to submit

 ## Commit